 The physical retail environment is full of window shoppers, offering you the opportunity to get creative with your marketing and advertising.
-Take a get it while it’s hot approach to turn those window shoppers into customers.
+Take a get it while it’s hot approach to turning those window shoppers into customers.
 With a little creative marketing, you’ll generate more customer actions to boost your bottom line.

 As a small business owner, it’s important to find effective ways to reach your consumers and understand what products are resonating with them.
 If you’re ready to setup your pop-up shop, figure out what type of venue would suit your business.
-You can learn more about temporary spots to setup your shop by visiting online resources like The Storefront, check out the local listing of farmers’ markets in your area, contact the leasing office for a nearby mall, or search for trade show events that are related to your target industry.
+You can learn more about temporary spots to set up your shop by visiting online resources like The Storefront, check out the local listing of farmers’ markets in your area, contact the leasing office for a nearby mall, or search for trade show events that are related to your target industry.
 Then, make sure you ask the right questions before committing.
 What’s the cost?
 What are the terms?
 Will you need insurance?

-The beauty of a pop up shop is that it’s temporary and is an affordable way to promote your online store, test the appeal of your products, and meet your customers — just be sure to give yourself the time to research and plan the best venue to capture your target audience!
+The beauty of a pop-up shop is that it’s temporary and is an affordable way to promote your online store, test the appeal of your products, and meet your customers — just be sure to give yourself the time to research and plan the best venue to capture your target audience!

 Stay up to date!